U.S. deploying 3,000 troops, advanced equipment to Saudi Arabia

 The U.S. military is significantly increasing troop deployments to Saudi Arabia, the Pentagon said Friday, announcing that 3,000 American personnel — including two fighter squadrons and an air expeditionary wing — will be sent to the Persian Gulf nation, as well as advanced missile defense systems.

-U.S. officials said the move is being made in response to last month’s attack on Saudi oil facilities that the Trump administration, Riyadh and European powers have all blamed on Iran.
+U.S. officials said Saudi Arabia explicitly asked the Washington to send additional forces to the region, and that the latest move is in response to last month’s attack on Saudi oil facilities that the Trump administration, Riyadh and European powers have all blamed on Iran.

-An official speaking on condition of anonymity with The Washington Times said administration officials have recently been carefully considering “moving more and more troops into Saudi Arabia.”
+One official speaking on condition of anonymity with The Washington Times said administration officials have recently been carefully considering “moving more and more troops into Saudi Arabia.”

 Friday’s developments came despite President Trump’s often-stated desire to bring American troops home from “forever wars” in the Middle East.

-A Pentagon statement said Defense Secretary Mark Esper had authorized the new deployments Friday, coming weeks after the administration already deployed 200 air and missile defense soldiers in response to the Sept.
-14 attack on Saudi Arabia, as well as an Army Patriot missile defense battery.
+Defense Secretary Mark Esper authorized the new deployment weeks after the administration had already sent 200 air and missile defense soldiers to Saudi Arabia in response to the Sept.
+14 attack on Saudi oil facilities, as well as an Army Patriot missile defense battery.

-Friday’s statement said an additional two Patriot batteries are now being deployed, as well as one Terminal High Altitude Area Defense (THAAD) system, along with the two fighter squadrons and the air expeditionary wing.
+A Pentagon statement on Friday said an additional two Patriot batteries are now being deployed, as well as one Terminal High Altitude Area Defense (THAAD) system, along with the two fighter squadrons and the air expeditionary wing.

-“Secretary Esper informed Saudi Crown Prince and Minister of Defense Muhammad bin Salman this morning of the additional troop deployment to assure and enhance the defense of Saudi Arabia,” the statement said.
+U.S. military officials said Mr. Esper informed Saudi Crown Prince and Minister of Defense Muhammad bin Salman of the troop movement Friday morning.

-“Taken together with other deployments, this constitutes an additional 3,000 forces that have been extended or authorized within the last month,” it said.

-At the same time, the statement said that “the United States does not seek conflict with the Iranian regime.”
+“Saudi Arabia is a longstanding security partner in the Middle East and has asked for additional support to supplement their own defenses and defend the international rules-based order,” Mr. Esper told reporters at the Pentagon Friday afternoon.
+“Taken together with other deployments I have extended or authorized over the last month, this involves about 3,000 United States forces.”

+The secretary said that since May the U.S. has moved about 14,000 new military personnel to the wider Persian Gulf region.

+By 2003, the Pentagon had shifted many American forces from Saudi Arabia to Al Udeid Air base in nearby Qatar.
+The base currently houses the forward headquarters of U.S. Air Forces Central Command.

-There was little immediate reaction to the announcement Friday, although Mr. Trump has faced sharp criticism throughout this week over his announcement last Sunday to pull a small contingent of U.S. special forces back from Syria’s border with Turkey.
+There was little immediate reaction to Friday’s announcement that thousands of U.S. personnel will now be heading to Saudi Arabia.

+But Mr. Trump has faced sharp criticism throughout this week over his announcement last Sunday to pull a small contingent of U.S. special forces back from Syria’s border with Turkey.

-Republican and Democrat lawmakers on Capitol Hill have warned the pullback essentially invited Turkey to invade northeastern Syria and target Kurdish forces there that the U.S. had supported in the ground war against Islamic State terrorists.
+Republican and Democratic lawmakers on Capitol Hill have warned the pullback essentially invited Turkey to invade northeastern Syria and target Kurdish forces there that the U.S. had supported in the ground war against Islamic State terrorists.

 Mr. Trump has responded to the criticism by asserting that he is following through on his campaign promise to pull America back from quagmire deployments to the region.